 An ExpressRoute gateway is fundamentally a multi-homed device with one NIC tapping into the customer private network, and one NIC facing the public network.
 Azure infrastructure entities can't tap into customer private networks for compliance reasons, so they need to utilize public endpoints for infrastructure communication.
 The public endpoints get periodically scanned by Azure security audit.

 What is the connectivity scope for different ExpressRoute circuit SKUs?

 The following diagram shows the connectivity scope of different ExpressRoute circuit SKUs.
 In this example, your on-premises network is connected to an ExpressRoute peering site in London.
-With a Local SKU ExpressRoute circuit you can connect to resources in Azure regions in the same metro as the peering site.
+With a Local SKU ExpressRoute circuit, you can connect to resources in Azure regions in the same metro as the peering site.
 In this case, your on-premises network can access UK South Azure resources over ExpressRoute.
 For more information, see What is ExpressRoute Local?.
-When you configure a Standard SKU ExpressRoute circuit, connectivity to Azure resources will expand to all Azure regions in a geopolitical area.
+When you configure a Standard SKU ExpressRoute circuit, connectivity to Azure resources expand to all Azure regions in a geopolitical area.
 As explained in the diagram, your on-premises can connect to resources in West Europe and France Central.
-To allow your on-premises network to access resources globally across all Azure regions, you'll need to configure an ExpressRoute premium SKU circuit.
+To allow your on-premises network to access resources globally across all Azure regions, you need to configure an ExpressRoute premium SKU circuit.
 For more information, see What is ExpressRoute premium?.

 What is ExpressRoute premium?

 ExpressRoute premium is a collection of the following features:

 Increased routing table limit from 4000 routes to 10,000 routes for private peering.

 Increased number of VNets and ExpressRoute Global Reach connections that can be enabled on an ExpressRoute circuit (default is 10).
 For more information, see the ExpressRoute Limits table.